 On Saturday afternoon, after a 22 mile ride with Marc in the morning, I took my bike down to Margie's, from where we were going to cycle down town to the Lincoln Memorial and the Reflecting Pool.
 Here the Polish group that we'd celebrated the end of Winter with were having a summer solstice celebration, called Wianki, The Festival of Wreaths.
 An explanation is here.

-As we pulled up on our bikes, many of the group were standing together in amazingly colorful and intricately decorated costumes, representing the different regions of their country.
+the different regions of their country.
 They all looked very proud wearing their outfits and I felt a little glum that England doesn't have a national costume like these, worm by all generations during cultural events.

 There was an area on the grass where people could make wreaths.
 Fresh carpetweed with tiny pink flowers was heaped in a huge pile, to be used as the base of the wreaths as it could be twisted easily into a circle shape which was then tied with ribbon.
 Natural and silk flowers were also supplied to adorn the wreaths.
 But before we could start the American National Anthem was being sung and people stood still and fell silent.
 Then the same man sang the Polish National Anthem, which was followed by loud cheers from the crowd.
 Immediately afterwards Polish folk music was played and the dance groups got into formation.
 We all sat on the steps to watch, and people down by the water turned as the music and bright fabrics flashed by before them.